sanmiquile/SafePetSoft/readme.md

     mvn clean package

-This will create an executable jar file **libreria-microbundle.jar** within the _target_ maven folder.
+This will create an executable jar file **safepet-microbundle.jar** within the _target_ maven folder.
 This can be started by executing the following command

-    java -jar target/libreria-microbundle.jar
+    java -jar target/safepet-microbundle.jar